-Spinocerebellar ataxia (SCA) is a form of genetically inherited disorder that is characterized by abnormalities in the person's brain functioning.
-The disorder represents a varied group of related disorders and is commonly inherited as a dominant trait, meaning that people who carry one of the various different gene mutations are not affected by it.
-It also means that people who carry the disorder present a fifty-percent chance of having a child who is affected by the disorder, despite the genetic background of their mate.
+Spinocerebellar ataxia (SCA) is a form of a genetically inherited disorder that is characterized by abnormalities in the person's brain functioning.
+The disorder represents a varied group of related disorders.
+It is commonly inherited as a dominant trait, meaning that people who carry one of the various gene mutations are not affected by it.
+It also means that people who carry the disorder present a fifty-percent chance of having a child affected by the disorder, despite the genetic background of their mate.
 People with SCA experience brain and spinal cord degeneration.

-People affected by SCA develop a degenerative condition that affects their cerebellum, which is located behind their brainstem.
-The main function of a person's brainstem is to coordinate their body's ability to move.
-People with SCA experience a progressive atrophy, or muscle wasting.
+People affected by Spinocerebellar ataxia (SCA) develop a degenerative condition that affects their cerebellum, which is located behind their brainstem.
+The main function of a person's brainstem is to coordinate the body's ability to move.
+People with SCA experience progressive atrophy or muscle wasting.
 Their spine atrophies, potentially leading to spasticity.

-SCA may be a physically devastating disorder involving the progressive loss of the affected person's ability to coordinate their movements, as well as the emotional complications that accompany such losses, and significant lifestyle changes.
+SCA may be a physically devastating disorder involving the progressive loss of the affected person's ability to coordinate their movements, the emotional complications accompanying such losses, and significant lifestyle changes.
 Adverse effects of the disorder can involve the person's hands, legs, and speech.
-There are currently eleven types of SCA known, with a number of different gene mutations that cause the disorder and accompanying names for each type.
-The numbers for each type span from one through twenty-five, with the exception of nine, and carry designations based upon the time at which they were identified and characterized.
+There are currently eleven types of SCA known, with several different gene mutations that cause the disorder and accompanying names for each type.
+The numbers for each type span from one through twenty-five, except nine, and carry designations based on the time they were identified and characterized.
 SCA is the same disorder as spinal cerebellar ataxia.

-There are a number of gene mutations on different chromosomes that cause SCA.
+There are several gene mutations on different chromosomes that cause SCA.

 Symptoms of Ataxia Spinocerebellar

-The most common type of SCA are SCA1-8.
+The most common type of SCA is SCA1-8.

-The age of onset associated with these types of SCA is, on average, between the ages of twenty and thirty, with the exception of SCA6, which usually happens between the ages of forty and fifty.
+The age of onset associated with these types of SCA is, on average, between the ages of twenty and thirty, except SCA6, which usually happens between the ages of forty and fifty.
 People with SCA8 usually experience symptoms in their late thirties.
 People with SCA2 usually experience slow eye movements and dementia.
 People with SCA8 commonly have an average lifespan, while people with SCA1 usually have active reflexes.
 People with SCA7 develop loss of vision.
-SCA3 is also referred to as, 'Machado-Joseph Disease.'
+SCA3 is also referred to as 'Machado-Joseph Disease.'

-People with SCA types 1-3 and 7 may experience an earlier age of onset combined with increased severity of the disorder; something referred to as, 'anticipation,' as the defect is passed along from one generation to another.
-What this means is that children may be more severely affected at earlier ages than their parents.
+People with SCA types 1-3 and 7 may experience an earlier age of onset combined with increased severity of the disorder, something referred to as 'anticipation,' as the defect is passed along from one generation to another.
+This means that children may be more severely affected earlier than their parents.
 The size of the repeat of nucleotides in the affected genes is believed to correlate with the age and severity of onset in children.
-As the repeat size expands, the severity worsens, and the age of onset becomes earlier when compared with parents who are affected by the disorder.
-The repeat size does not; however, predict the exact age of onset, nor does it predict the specific symptoms that will develop in a particular individual.
+As the repeat size expands, the severity worsens, and the age of onset becomes earlier when compared with parents affected by the disorder.
+The repeat size does not, however, predict the exact age of onset, nor does it predict the specific symptoms that will develop in a particular individual.

-The term, 'penetrance,' refers to the likelihood that people with a genetic defect will develop the disease.
+The term 'penetrance' refers to the likelihood that people with a genetic defect will develop the disease.
 In SCA, the penetrance is high.
-There are; however, some rare cases involving people who have not developed symptoms.
+There are some rare cases involving people who have not developed symptoms.
 The reasons why are not known.

-People with SCA initially develop coordination issues or, 'ataxia.'
-The development of poor movement coordination in people with SCA is manifested by abnormalities in eye or hand movements, difficulties with walking, as well as speech difficulties.
+People with SCA initially develop coordination issues or' ataxia.'
+Abnormalities manifest the development of poor movement coordination in people with SCA in eye or hand movements, walking difficulties, and speech difficulties.
 SCA is generally an adult-onset disorder, with the severity of progressive degeneration depending largely on the underlying defect.

-Ataxia many times happens when parts of the person's nervous system that control movement are damaged.
+Ataxia often happens when parts of the person's nervous system that control movement are damaged.
 People with ataxia experience failure of muscle control in their legs and arms.
-The result is a lack of coordination and balance, or disturbance in their gait.
-The term, 'ataxia,' is one that is mainly used to describe this set of symptoms, although it is sometimes also used to describe a family of disorders.
-Ataxia is not; however, a particular diagnosis.
+The result is a lack of coordination and balance or disturbance in their gait.
+The term 'ataxia' is mainly used to describe this set of symptoms, although it is sometimes also used to describe a family of disorders.
+Ataxia is not, however, a particular diagnosis.

 Diagnosing Ataxia Spinocerebellar

-Most of the disorders that result in ataxia cause the cells in the part of the person's brain called the cerebellum to atrophy, or degenerate.
+Most of the disorders that result in ataxia cause the cells in the part of the person's brain called the cerebellum to atrophy or degenerate.
 At times, the person's spine may also be affected.
-The phrases, 'cerebellar degeneration,' and, 'spinocerebellar degeneration,' are ones that describe changes which have taken place in an individual's nervous system.
+The phrases 'cerebellar degeneration' and 'spinocerebellar degeneration' describe changes that have taken place in an individual's nervous system.
 Neither of these terms constitutes a particular diagnosis.
-Spinocerebellar and cerebellar degeneration have a number of different causes.
+Spinocerebellar and cerebellar degeneration have several different causes.
 The person's age of onset and the resulting ataxia varies depending on the underlying cause of the degeneration.

 Many people with ataxia have inherited it.
 These forms of ataxia are classified by chromosomal location and pattern of inheritance: